Lawhy/Lawhy.github.io/_news/2024/genai-camp.md

 ---
 title: >-
-    Presented at GenAI BootCamp by GetSeen Ventures.
+    Invited Talk at GenAI BootCamp by GetSeen Ventures.
 date: 2024-08-20 18:30:00 +0200
 ---